clyde-org/clyde/README.md

 Follow the [design and architecture](./docs/design.md) to understand the design and architecture of Clyde.

 ## Build and Install
-Please follow the building and installation instruction see [build](./docs/build.md) and [guide](./docs/install.md) respectively to get started.
+Please follow the building and installation instruction see [build](./docs/build.md) and install [guide](./docs/install.md) respectively to get started.

 ## Contribution
 Read [contribution guidelines](./docs/contributing.md) for instructions on how to build and test Spegel.